 "Most people don't do enough research about breeds," says Gorman, adding that she's seen a lot of instances where "couch potatoes" get a lab, and within a few months or less, the dog ends up at a rescue shelter.

-There are numerous books, magazines and on-line resources to help you get started.
-The Dog Owner’s Guide (canismajor.com/dog) and Pet Place (petplace.com) are excellent Web resources offering in-depth details of many different breeds, including history and origin, appearance and size, personality, home and family relations, trainability and grooming requirements.
+There are numerous books, magazines and online resources to help you get started.
+The Dog Owner's Guide and Pet Place are excellent online resources offering in-depth details of many different breeds, including history and origin, appearance and size, personality, home and family relations, trainability and grooming requirements.

 If you are interested in a purebred, contact a reputable breeder and interview him about breed-specific details.
-The American Kennel Club (AKC) offers a breeder referral services on their website, akc.org.
+The American Kennel Club (AKC) offers a breeder referral services on its website.

 "While breeds have certain predictable characteristics, there is always the full spectrum of temperaments within any breed," says Forbes.
 "Parental genetics are the best predictor.
 It is always best to see and ask questions about the parents — their good points and problems."